giacomopj/py-package-template/README.rst

 Logs
 ----

-This folder is intended to contain log files.
+This folder is meant to contain log files.

 Plots
 -----